eda-ricercatore/eda-ricercatore.github.io/vecchi-progetti/old-projects.md

 A *Perl* script is used to generate the synthesizable behavioral RTL for an encoder and a decoder for error correction using coding theory.
 The RTL is generated based on a given generator matrix or parity-check matrix.
 The *Perl* script processes the matrix that is stored in an input file, and creates the pair of corresponding generator and parity-check matrices.
 Next, these matrices are used to generate the RTL models for the encoder and the decoder.

 Files: [vparse.pl](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/vparse.pl) (the *Perl* script), [read_me.md](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/readme.md) (the *readme* file describing how to use the script, what does it do, and what does it not do), [input.txt](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/input.txt) (a sample input text file containing a matrix), and [input_matrices.zip](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/input_matrices.zip) (more files containing matrices).
 Note that the given generator matrix or parity-check matrix can have its columns rearranged.

-###	Verilog RTL Design of Pipelined Wideword Processor

-+ *Verilog* RTL design of the 4-stage pipelined *Troy Wideword Processor*, with 128-bit datapath.
-+ *Verilog* testbenches have been developed for each *Verilog* module to support unit testing and regression testing.
-A *Makefile* is provided for "build automation" (or the automation of analyzing and elaborating the RTL designs, and simulating them).
-+ See [MarcheProcessor](https://github.com/eda-ricercatore/MarcheProcessor) for the *Verilog* source code for this project.
-+ See [TROY_AJM_ZO.pdf](./vlsi-design-projects/TROY_AJM_ZO.pdf) for the project report.
-+ See [processor.pdf](./vlsi-design-projects/processor.pdf) for an addendum to the project report.